 A weakened immune system may leave someone more open to serious infections such as:

-What can HIV treatment do?
+What can effective HIV treatment do?

 In a nutshell, HIV treatment keeps you healthy so you can live a normal lifespan, and can reduce your viral load to undetectable levels so you won't be able to pass on HIV.
+(Remember it can take up to six months from starting treatment to become undetectable, so it's important to test and start treatment on time.)

 National guidelines recommend that everyone with HIV starts treatment when they're diagnosed, regardless of their CD4 count.
 This is because a study called START found that delaying treatment until your CD4 count drops to 350 - which is when people were previously advised to start treatment - led to a significantly higher chance of developing AIDS-related illnesses such as cancers.